-Our adventure celebrates the launch of The Great Oreo Cookie Quest, an on-pack competition and interactive cookie quest activity with loads of wonderfilled prizes including a family trip to San Francisco.
-To enter, simply buy one of the promotional packs in store and follow the instructions.
+Our adventure celebrated the launch of The Great Oreo Cookie Quest, an on-pack competition and interactive cookie quest activity with loads of wonder-filled prizes including a family trip to San Francisco.
+The competition is now closed but you can still play along.

 Below you’ll find 10 photographs of our time at Dyffryn Gardens in which an Oreo has been hidden.
 Not all of the pictures contain an Oreo treasure though, just to throw you off the scent!

-All the photographs are numbered so to enter the competition, you’ll need to make a note of the numbers of the photographs you found the Oreo in.
+All the photographs are numbered so to play along, you’ll need to make a note of the numbers of the photographs you found the Oreo in.
 Remember, there should be 10 in all.

 It’s time for your own Oreo Cookie Quest!